Mounting evidence points to nightmare scenario for U.S. economy | WND | by Around the Web

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND's Email News Alerts!

 The U.S. national debt climbed above $34 trillion for the first time at the start of 2024 and currently sits at nearly $34.6 trillion, according to the Treasury Department.
-The national debt has increased by around $6.8 billion since President Joe Biden first took office in January 2021.
+The national debt has increased by around $6.8 trillion since President Joe Biden first took office in January 2021.

 “Stagflation is the inevitable result of Bidenomics,” Michael Faulkender, chief economist at the America First Policy Institute, told the DCNF.
 “When you massively increase spending, whether green subsidies or student loan forgiveness, while simultaneously reducing the ability of the economy to produce because of all the regulatory restrictions being imposed, you get reductions in growth with higher prices.
 If Bidenomics continues, then we should expect stagflation to continue.”